Christopher Wyndham Wilson

 Col Christopher Wyndham Wilson JP DL known as “Kit” (1844 – 1918) was an English landowner, agricultural pioneer and appointed High Sheriff of Westmorland in 1884.
 He built two eponymous lakes in Westmorland: Kitmere and Wyndhamere.

 Early life

 Wilson was born 9 November 1844 at Rigmaden Park, Mansergh, Westmorland.
 He was the eldest son of William Wilson (1810–1880) and his wife Maria Letitia Hulme (1817–1873) and grandson of Christopher Wilson a businessman of Abbot Hall Kendal.
 His maternal grandmother Maria being the daughter of Colonel Wadham Wyndham.
-He succeeding to his father’s estates in 1880.
+He succeeded to his father’s estates in 1880.
+He attended Harrow School and later Trinity College Cambridge.